schultzm/entrez_direct_tut/README.md

 ## Example 1: Get RefSeq assemblies from a BioProject

 ### Check existence of BioProject and return a DocumentSummary of this record
 In this example we will examine bioproject PRJNA429695.
-We will build up the command to connect the stdout of `esearch`, to the stdin of `efetch`, from the which the stdout goes to stdin of `elink`, from which the returned stdout is parsed using `xtract` to grab desired fields.
-Some bash programming (shell scripting) will be required here.
+We will build up the command to connect the stdout of `esearch`, to the stdin of `efetch`, from the which the stdout goes to stdin of `elink`, from which the returned stdout is passed to `xtract` to grab desired fields.
+Some knowledge of bash programming (shell scripting) will help out here.

 First, check that the target bioproject exists by searching for the PRJ accession using `esearch`: